Blockchain Creeping into Health Care—No Longer Just for Bitcoin

 About the Author

-Erin Burns is an attorney practicing out of our Madison office.
-She is a member of the Health Care Law, Litigation and Labor & Employment Relations practice groups.
-Contact Erin by email or by phone at 608.252.9226.
+Erin Burns was an attorney practicing out of our Madison office.
+She was a member of the Health Care Law, Litigation and Labor & Employment Relations practice groups.

 Share this Post